-In the same way each face of entering people is checked by the face recognition module of the access control subsystem.
+In the same way, each face of entering people is checked by the face recognition module of the access control subsystem and the identity is verified through the card reader.

 The strong interaction of the mentioned access control modules, together with the other subsystems, ensures an easy and efficient management of access to the State and inside the different internal zones of the State.